flamesoft/first-sinatra/README.md

 Reference: https://rubygems.org/gems/rack-test
            https://learn.co/lessons/sinatra-shotgun-server

+**Question**
-** What can you say about the minimum requirements of a HTML-5 page?
-What needs to be there and why?**
+What can you say about the minimum requirements of a HTML-5 page?
+What needs to be there and why?

 **Answer:**
 The minimum requirements of a HTML-5 page is like this: